pdobacz/PyTest.jl/README.md

 ## Example builtin fixture: `tempdir_fixture`

-At this stage there is a single builtin fixture `tempdir_fixture` which provides a fresh temporary directory, created and torndown specifically for the particular test.
+At this stage there is only one builtin fixture `tempdir_fixture` which provides a fresh temporary directory, created and torndown specifically for the particular test.

 ```julia
 remember = ""